On this page

 Verification

-#This guide is based on official USCIS instructions for Form I-134 and is updated with any changes in form editions or filing regulations.
-Always check the official USCIS website for the latest requirements.
+#This guide is derived from official USCIS instructions for I-134 and is updated when form editions or filing rules change.
+Always verify current requirements at the official USCIS website.

 FAQs